-Thanks to the reliable and long-standing experience of a consolidated team, RBF Morph offers the most reliable technical expertise of its mesh morphing based solutions so that the delivery of comprehensive support as well as consistent solutions personalized to customers’ specific requirements are guaranteed.
+Thanks to the long-standing experience of a consolidated team, RBF Morph offers the most reliable technical expertise of its mesh morphing based solutions.
+This ensures that the delivery of comprehensive support, as well as consistent solutions personalized to customers’ specific requirements, are guaranteed.
 If you require help developing and implementing your own optimization models or simulation process to solve a specific CAE problem then contact us for an evaluation and quote.

 Research and Development

-A combination of technology, tenacity, courage and imagination define our vision in the turning CAE-based procedures into competitive advantage being aware that each single customer is a unique opportunity and challenge.
-We have supported industrial-research joint initiatives such as the Morphlab project.
+A combination of technology, tenacity, courage and imagination define our vision in turning CAE-based procedures into a competitive advantage, being aware that each single customer is a unique opportunity and challenge.
+We have supported industrial and research joint initiatives such as the Morphlab project.